 Quite simply, dogs shouldn’t be given caffeine.
 That’s why it’s probably best to avoid serving just any green tea to your pup.
 Don’t complicate your dog’s life!
 They certainly don’t need extra stimulants like caffeine.
 Quite the contrary, it can be very dangerous for them.

 If you’re determined to keep your dog as healthy as you can, consider specially formulated treats that contain extra nutrients and minerals.
 This strategy has a better chance of giving them a shinier coat and improved health compared to green tea.
 As an added bonus, these products are usually great for the teeth.

 Don’t get into the habit of supplementing your dog’s diet too much.
 Under normal circumstances they really just need a good amount of exercise, some fresh air and a quality dog food with fresh water.
 Often times the best investment is a more premium, higher-end dog food.

 Conclusion on Green Tea

-Green tea can be given to your dog but it isn’t a very practical way to care for their health.
-It also isn’t without some pitfalls as most green tea products contain caffeine.
-Providing it, on occasion, is reasonable but it shouldn’t be consumed on a regular basis.
-The potential for toxicity is higher compared to us humans.
-Consider another healthy way to fortify your dog’s overall health and immune system.
+Green tea can be given to your dog on occasion but it isn’t a very practical.
+Understand that most green tea products contain caffeine, so it shouldn’t be consumed by canines on a regular basis.
+The potential for toxicity is higher for dogs compared to us humans.
+There are better ways to fortify your pet dog’s health and immune system.
 Using green tea to treat medical conditions is unlikely to help.
 Instead, set up a veterinary consultation for your dog’s sake.